 If the original dismissal decision is based in full or in part on a course grade and that grade is being appealed, the student should first follow procedures for a grade appeal until that decision is rendered.
 If the dismissal status is unaffected by the grade appeal results (e.g., the appeal is denied, or the overturned grade does not alter the program’s dismissal decision), the student must then follow procedures for dismissal appeal, beginning with a maximum of 45 calendar days from the grade appeal decision letter to when the dismissal appeal is received by the college or school dean or designee.
 The University Graduate Appeals Committee will review materials submitted by the student.
 It may also seek additional information from the program or student to aid its review.
 The Committee will render its decision and inform the Graduate School.
-The Graduate School will send a letter to the student, with a copy to the GPD and college or school’s dean’s office, informing him or her of the University Graduate Appeals Committee’s decision.
+The Graduate School will send a letter to the student, with a copy to the GPD and college or school’s dean’s office, informing them of the University Graduate Appeals Committee’s decision.
 If the committee supports the GPD’s original decision, the student shall remain separated from the program.
-If the committee approves reinstatement, the GPD shall work out a plan of study with the student that guides him or her to the successful completion of the program.
+If the committee approves reinstatement, the GPD shall work out a plan of study with the student that guides them to the successful completion of the program.
 The decision of the University Graduate Appeals Committee is final.
+A student may appeal dismissal only one time for the same program.

 A student’s dismissal shall ordinarily remain in effect for eight years before they may seek readmission to the same graduate program.
-If the student seeks readmission to the same program after eight years and is accepted, they will work with the program to recertify courses for which a grade of B or better was awarded for those credits to count toward the degree as transfer credits.
-Their GPA will be reset to zero as a student returning from reinstatement (see policy Readmission to the Institution Following Separation or Dismissal).
-A student may appeal dismissal only one time for the same program.